meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

 title: Integration
 ---

-The Open Service Broker (OSB) Marketplace provides a common integration point for any remote service which can be provisioned by an API (e.g. a database).
+The Open Service Broker (OSB) platform provides a common integration point for any remote service which can be provisioned by an API (e.g. a database).
 A lightweight service broker component implementing the [Open Service Broker API Specification](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md) allows such services to become a resource within a meshProject and be included in the project lifecycle management at the meshStack platform.

 > To learn more about providing a service ecosystem in your cloud foundation team, have a look at the [maturity model](https://cloudfoundation.meshcloud.io/maturity-model/service-ecosystem/).

-## meshMarketplace
+## OSB Services Platform

-The meshMarketplace allows users to manage service instances attached to a meshProject.
-The meshMarketplace uses the official Open Service Broker API standard to communicate with Service Brokers, which are responsible for the actual provisioning of service instances through their service implementation.
+The OSB Services Platform allows users to manage service instances attached to a meshProject.
+The OSB Services Platform uses the official Open Service Broker API standard to communicate with Service Brokers, which are responsible for the actual provisioning of service instances through their service implementation.
 This guide aims to provide a quick overview of the Open Service Broker API and implementation specific topics.
 It is required that service implementers study the Open Service Broker API specification for in-depth information.

 ## Locality of Services

-The meshMarketplace provides support for global and local services.
+The OSB Services Platform provides support for global and local services.
 Service Providers must choose which type of Service they want to offer so that the service is appropriately integrated into the user interface.

 ### Global Service